 Skye Sherwin (The Guardian) preview of the work.

-Vocal monologue and music, with video (also text only version), stereo, 9 mins, 2006.
+Stereo sound work with single screen video (also text only version), 9 mins, 2006.

 In the partly sung, partly spoken female monologue (spoken by Paula Berry, with music by Oliver Jackson and Greg Arrowsmith) a fictional hotel maid describes a song (the Brecht-Weill song Pirate Jenny, which is about a maid who looks out of her hotel window and imagines a ship that appears in the harbour, a ship that has come to avenge her suffering).
 The maid’s description of her song is, in turn, imaginatively expanded to incorporate various historical moments involving ships that do not berth and remain offshore, including the Norwegian container ship Tampa, which, when carrying Afghan refugees in 2001, was not allowed to land on Australian territory and was condemned to wait offshore for days in the glare of the world’s media.
 A single unedited video shot of the view walking the deck of a freighter accompanies the sound.
 Originally commissioned by Film and Video Umbrella as part of the Single Shot project.